microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/00_Prereqs.md

 5. git client (only needed if you do not have the latest version of the workshop provided to you by the instructor)
 6. In addition, the client computer must be able to connect to the Internet to download a sample file or your instructor must provide it for you (WideWorldImporters-Full.bak)

-The workshop currently supports a single node OpenShift cluster.
-The single user node must have at least 8Gb of RAM available.
+The workshop currently supports a single node OpenShift cluster but can be run on a multiple cluster environment.
+Each user will need ~8Gb of RAM to run the containers in the workshop.

-Proceed to the Activity to go through the prerequisites before going to Module 01.
+Proceed to the Activity to go through the prerequisites.

 <p style="border-bottom: 1px solid lightgrey;"></p>